Seafood Enchilada Recipe

 Put the wraps into the dish, pour over the tomato sauce, sprinkle with cheese and bake in the oven for about 20 to 25 minutes, until browned.

-You could easily substitute any white fish fillet in this seafood enchilada recipe, the taste really comes from the combination of spices used.
+You could easily substitute any fish in this enchilada recipe, the taste really comes from the combination of spices used.